Jacob-s-Lab/2024-Biomarkers/tutorial.week15.SV.md

 #### `filter` folder：
 #### <font color="#f00">The large deletion and insertion variants you want to check are all in this folder.</font>
-**File names with "pass" appended: Filtered for rows with the PASS field.
+**File names with "pass": Filtered for rows with the PASS field.**

-File names with "recode" appended: Filtered for regions in the confident interval.**
+**File names with "recode": Filtered for regions in the confident interval.**
-- thalassemia_hg38_manta.vcf : Record all information.
+- thalassemia_hg38_manta.vcf : All information.
 - thalassemia_hg38_manta_del_pass.vcf
 - thalassemia_hg38_manta_del_pass_filtered.recode.vcf
 - thalassemia_hg38_manta_ins_pass.recode.vcf